-If you are a homeowner/renter and have flood assistance needs - READ THIS posted over 5 years ago by KismetSorena from Moms & Ladies of SW Houston
+If you are a homeowner/renter and have flood assistance needs - READ THIS posted almost 6 years ago by KismetSorena from Moms & Ladies of SW Houston

 We know that this is a scary time and you might feel lost, frightened and ignored.
 No one likes the hurry up and wait game, but the truth is, between our amazing city and our amazing volunteers, the City of Houston has made tremendous progress in a week, even though it might not feel that way.
 And, although it might feel as though things are not organized, there is a method to the madness, and we must get through the clean up phase before we can begin the rebuild phase.